lrc

 Examine complex require statements when resolving modules |

-are used to specify where lrc should look for Lua-modules.
+The path options --path, --spath and --cpath are used to specify where lrc should look for Lua-modules.
 They are processed in-order as written in the command-line.
-To for example priorize the static versions of native modules (.a / .lib), place the --spath
+To for example priorize the static versions of native modules (.a / .lib), place the --spath argument before --cpath.

 The syntax for the path-options is based on the standard Lua path syntax: